jesfer/jesfer/README.md

 ### Hi there 👋

+So, if you are looking at my profile I guess you want to know something about me...

+I'm a specialist in the areas of agile and devops.
+While the theories/practices are tool and platfrom agnostic I have spent considerable time with tools and platforms as well.
+Azure DevOps and GitHub are my favourites but far from the only ones.
+Occasionally I hold courses.
+Typically Scrum Master courses and Azure Boards classes.

+Background...
+I have a M.Sc. in Computer Science, started my career as a fullstack developer on the .Net platform and progressed to project manager and product owner before ending up as an agile/devops specialist.
+While I can still read and understand code in many languages I really dont write code any more except a few powershell scripts from time to time.

+If you want more info I'd suggest you look at my [LinkedIn profile](https://www.linkedin.com/in/jesperfernstrom) which should be fairly up to date.

 <!--
 **jesfer/jesfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.